-The Treaty of Peace, Security and Friendship that China and the Soviet Union concluded in Moscow on 14 February 1950 (below, middle photo) formed the basis for a number of other bilateral agreements that covered various fields.
+The Treaty of Peace, Security and Friendship that China and the Soviet Union concluded in Moscow on 14 February 1950 (middle photo on the poster above) formed the basis for a number of other bilateral agreements that covered various fields.
 In many respects, the Soviet Union provided a shining example of a modern nation that Peking wanted to emulate.

 An important part of the cooperation involved the development of the Chinese economy, and more specifically, support for building up China’s industrial base.
 Part of this was financed through Soviet loans that had all been repaid by 1956.
 China’s industrialization was further supported by the complete installation of 219 industrial plants by the Soviets, including steelmills, petroleum refineries, aircraft and truck factories, and electric power installations.
 The Soviets, moreover, provided the Chinese with blueprints for the construction of hundreds of kinds of factories and exterprises, designs for thousands of types of machinery and equipment, and substantial information on production processes.